A Powerful Guide to Mixing Killer Drums in 6 Simple Steps

 It’s important to emphasize the low end of the kick with EQ.
 If you feel there isn’t enough bass to your kick drum, a low shelving boost around 80 – 100 Hz normally does the trick.

 A boomy kick drum can also cloud up the clarity of your kick drum sound, so it’s usually a good idea to cut around 200 – 250 Hz if you feel there is too much muddiness in your kick drum sound.
-A boxy kick drum sound is also a common nuisance, which can be fixed with Eq’ing out the boxiness that resides in the area around 300 – 600Hz or so.
+A boxy kick drum sound is also a common nuisance, which can be fixed by Eq’ing out the boxiness that resides in the area around 300 – 600Hz or so.

-I talk a lot about how to get a good sounding kick drum inside my Drum Mix Toolkit.
+I talk a lot about how to get a good-sounding kick drum inside my Drum Mix Toolkit.
 If you want some of my best advice to get killer drum mixes from my decade of experience mixing drums, check out the Drum Mix Tools here.

 If your kick drum is all thump and no snap, then we need to bring out the sound of the beater.
 We can usually find it around the 2 – 4 kHz area.
 Depending on the genre of the song, and the type of beater used, different frequency boosts in the beater area generate different sounds.
 A boost at 2.5 kHz is more of a typical rock sound as opposed to a narrower boost at around 4 kHz, which results in a Hardcore Metal type snap.